kagisearch/kagi-docs/docs/common/company/faqs.md

 ## What are the limitations of the Trial plan?
 Trial plan has a limit of 100 searches and 50 interactions with Kagi AI tools ([quick answer](../getting-started/#summarize-results-quick-answer) or [summarize result](../ai/summarize-results.md)).

+## I'm having issues staying logged in or searching occasionally doesn't work

+There are a few things you can try:

+- Do you have your browser configured to clear cookies when closed?
+  Kagi relies on cookies to keep you logged in, however you can use our [extension](../getting-started/setting-default.md) which can store your session details when visiting Kagi, including when using private browsing.
+- Verify that any browser extensions you have installed are not causing conflicts.
+  We have received reports of some extensions causing issues with our cookies.
+If this is the case, you may need to disable the incompatible extension or switch to an alternative extension that provides similar functionality.

+---

+If you are experiencing issues, please [open a ticket](https://kagifeedback.org/) with as much detail as possible, and we will review it ASAP.

 For other inquiries or simply to connect, you can email vlad@kagi.com.